-100 Greatest Gangster Films: Charley Varrick, #78
+100 Greatest Gangster Films: Charley Varrick, #78 - California Literary Review

 Pacino brings the right blend of weariness and cynicism to his third turn as Michael.
 Diane Keaton is back as the long-suffering Kay (although we have always wondered how a volatile Sicilian like Michael ended up with the prim and proper New Englander; God, we miss Apollonia).

 Andy Garcia is perfect as Sonny’s illegitimate son, Vincent Mancini.
 He’s smoldering and short-tempered like his father, violent and always on the prowl.
-Who else but Sonny’s kid could turn making gnocchi into a sexual dance?
+Who else but Sonny’s kid could turn to make gnocchi into a sexual dance?

 There are several other memorable moments, but not enough of them to elevate this film to the level of its predecessors.
-Which is the problem.
+Which is the problem?

 They say that imitation is the sincerest form of flattery, but for our money, Coppola and Puzo went way over the line in trying to mimic—or revisit—some of the great scenes from the first two films.